 - To recognize, foster and reward outstanding scholastic achievement in communication studies;

 - To stimulate interest in the field of communication;

 - To promote and encourage professional development among communication majors; and

 - To provide an opportunity to discuss and exchange ideas in the field of communication.

 Lambda Pi Eta represents what Aristotle described in his book, Rhetoric, as the three ingredients of persuasion: Logos (Lambda) meaning logic, Pathos (Pi) relating to emotion, and Ethos (Eta) defined as character, credibility, and ethics.

 Becoming a Member:

-Currently, we are searching for exceptional undergraduate students who are interested in becoming members of the chapter.
+We are always in search of exceptional undergraduate students who are interested in becoming members of the chapter.

-- Student exhibits high standards of personal and professional character and shall support the purposes of the honor society.
+- exhibits high standards of personal and professional character and shall support the purposes of the honor society,

 If you are interested in becoming a member, feel free to attend one of our weekly meetings on Wednesdays at 5:00pm in Shepard Hall, Room 105.